hyperledger/identus-mediator/Mediator-Error_Handling.md

 - **M5** - LiveModeChange https://didcomm.org/messagepickup/3.0/live-delivery-change
   - Follow the protocol -> Upon receiving the `live_delivery_change` message with `live_delivery` set to `true``:
-    - M5A - If the connection support live delivery respond with a [`status`](https://didcomm.org/messagepickup/3.0/status) message.
+    - M5A - If the connection supports live delivery respond with a [`status`](https://didcomm.org/messagepickup/3.0/status) message.
     - M5B - If the connection is incapable of live delivery send a problem report `e.m.live-mode-not-supported`